srinukindia/SK_FETCH_EVALUATION/04_FETCH_EMAIIL.md

 --------------------------------------------------------
 Hi Sam,

 Thank You so much for the files shared.
-I have gone through the files and based on my Analysis, I have the following queries.
+We have loaded json files into snowflake tables for our analysis and based on our Analysis, I have the following queries.
 Could You pleaese suggest accordingly.

 1] We see most of the timestamp fields are in numberic format.
 So, I assume these are epcoh (number of seconds elapsed since January 1, 1970) times.
 But, When I try to convert these to calendar timestamps, I see the date range is too high.
 Let me know if my assumption is wrong.